KEVM: Semantics of EVM in K

 base base-devel boost clang cmake crypto++ curl git gmp \

-brew tap homebrew/cask brew install --cask java brew install automake libtool gmp mpfr pkg-config maven z3 libffi openssl make libsecp256k1
+brew tap homebrew/cask brew install --cask java brew install automake libtool gmp mpfr pkg-config maven z3 libffi openssl python make libsecp256k1

 NOTE: Previous versions of these instructions required the user to use either the homebrew version of